-1915 ~ the original home of the Orchardist & the Brice family for three generations
+1915 – the original home of the Orchardist and the Brice family for three generations.

 Glenn planned the initial renovation.
 When the first brick was pulled from the fireplace, the cottage tumbled down ~ so goes the story from owner… Iconic Nelson artist Jane Evans helped plan the rebuild of Mahana into a two bedroom Provençal inspired home.
 The lower level of the Villa today reveals this idea with walls showing texture inspired by this idea.
 There are other special features of this renovation which remain, such as the stainless steel custom fabricated kitchen with reclaimed Rimu bench, Christine Boswijk vessels encased in glass boxes with backlighting, as well as a John Reynold’s painted wall called, Pinot Noir, a gift to Mahana Villa.

 Glenn and his former wife, Renee, had three children, two boys and one girl.
 The two bedroom design of the new Mahana Villa was not suitable for the whole family.
 So, Glenn set about to engage architect Min Hall, formerly of Arthouse Architecture, to design a space for the kids to stay and to house his growing car collection.
 So, Min Hall set about conceiving of a Loft over a garage and Mahana Villa 2.0 was then built.
 The Loft’s vaulted ceilings, honey-hued wood floor and trim, as well as open lounge combined with the kitchenette, prove time and again to be the favorite of visitors to the Villa.